 Once viewed with intense skepticism, the anesthetic ketamine continues to gain traction for treating complicated depression that doesn’t respond to medications.

-Treatment-resistant depression affects an estimated 10 to 30 percent of all people with major depressive disorders.
+Treatment-resistant depression affects of all people with major depressive disorders.

 People with treatment-resistant depression often go through a variety of different medications.

 This can mean longer waits for medication to work, increased dosage, or an increase in unwanted side effects.

 Dr. Theodore Henderson, Ph.D., medical director of Neuro-Luminance Ketamine Infusion Centers in Denver, says he’s treated about 345 patients with treatment-resistant depression with ketamine.
 About 80 percent of them responded well to the treatment.
 He says ketamine should be continually explored as a treatment option for people with depression.

 “To not use ketamine when it is available, I think is ethically and morally repugnant because we’re saving lives,” he told Healthline.

 Some organizations like the American Psychiatric Association (APA) have warned about addiction potential, but many groups are now opening up to the idea, although safety is still a major concern.

 The APA Task Force on Novel Biomarkers and Treatments along with a sub-group are creating a treatment advisory for the current use of ketamine.